Edit Page

 # Basic Authentication

-# see https://restheart.org/docs/security/authentication#basic-authentication
+# See https://restheart.org/docs/security/authentication#basic-authentication

 basicAuthMechanism: